-- The outgoing lenders, led by the Standard Chartered Bank, in connection with the project refinancing of the 250 MW Bujagali II hydropower dam;
+- The outgoing lenders, led by Standard Chartered Bank, in connection with the project re-financing of the 250 MW Bujagali II hydro power dam.

-- The Eastern and Southern Africa Trade and Development Bank (TDB), for the project financing of three run-of-the-river mini hydropower dams (6.9 MW Mbigi-Sirimitiyo, 4.8 MW Waki and 9.6 MW lower Nkusi);
+- Trade and Development Bank for the project financing of three run-of-the-river mini hydropower dams (6.9 MW Mbigi-Sirimitiyo, 4.8 MW Waki and 9.6 MW Lower Nkusi).

-- A leading Asian public financial institution and export credit agency, on a multimillion dollar loan to the Ugandan government to finance export-import transactions with a Japanese conglomerate.
+- A leading Asian public financial institution and export credit agency on a multi-million-dollar loan to the Government of Uganda to finance export-import transactions with a Japanese conglomerate.

-- Advocate admitted to the High Court of Uganda (2008)
+- Advocate admitted to the High Court of Uganda.

-- Law Development Centre, Post-Graduate Diploma in Legal Practice (bar qualification) (2007)
+- Law Development Centre: Post-Graduate Diploma in Legal Practice (bar qualification).